CompuTec/computec-docs/docs/appengine/plugins-user-guide/pfi.md

 PFI (short for ProcessForce Import) is a plugin that allows importing/updating data to ProcessForce objects.
 The idea behind this plugin is to be a simplifier, swifter, and more adjustable alternative for [PowerShell updates](/docs/processforce/developer-guide/data-import/overview/).

-Click [here](https://www.youtube.com/watch?v=MSreLSZC8DU) to know more about CompUtec PFI.
+Click [here](https://www.youtube.com/watch?v=MSreLSZC8DU) to know more about CompuTec PFI.

 (The video was recorded on a pre-release version and the interface differs slightly in the released version.)